Cascoda/cascoda-sdk/docs/guides/create-custom-ocf-applications.md

 A list of the mandatory resources for each standard OCF device type can be found within the [OCF Device Specification](https://openconnectivity.org/developer/specifications/).

-## Optimising Flash and RAM utilisation ##

-There are several features of OpenThread that can be disabled for further resource gains.
-These are controlled by variables within the CMakeCache.txt file, also accessible through the `ccmake .` command, to be called inside your build directory.

-To free up as much memory and flash as possible, the variables that should be set to `OFF` are as follows:

-- `OT_BORDER_AGENT`
-- `OT_BORDER_ROUTER`
-- `OT_COAP`
-- `OT_COMMISSIONER`
-- `OT_DHCP6_SERVER`
-- `OT_MAC_FILTER`
-- `OT_SERVICE`
-- `OT_UDP_FORWARD`

-Note that other targets within the Cascoda SDK may not build if the OpenThread configuration is changed from the default one.

-Additionally, you can gain more RAM by reducing the number of 128-byte buffers used by OpenThread. `OPENTHREAD_CONFIG_NUM_MESSAGE_BUFFERS` is the CMake Cache variable that controls this.
-Note that this will reduce network performance, and it must not be set lower than 44.